IIIF/api/source/api/presentation/2.1/index.md

 Association of images with their respective canvases is done via annotations.
 Although normally annotations are used for associating commentary with the thing the annotation's text is about, the [Open Annotation][openanno] model allows any resource to be associated with any other resource, or parts thereof, and it is reused for both commentary and painting resources on the canvas.

-Annotations _MAY_ have their own URIs, conveyed by adding .stable. property to the JSON object, and if so _SHOULD_ be HTTP URIs.
+Annotations _MAY_ have their own URIs, conveyed by adding an `@id` property to the JSON object, and if so _SHOULD_ be HTTP URIs.
 The content of the annotation _SHOULD_ be returned if the URI is dereferenced.
 Annotations _MAY_ be dereferenced separately from their annotation lists, sequences and manifests; some systems may do this and identifiers should be given using the recommended pattern if possible.

 Each association of an image _MUST_ have the `motivation` field and the value _MUST_ be "sc:painting".
 This is in order to distinguish it from comment annotations about the canvas, described in further detail below.
 Note that all resources which are to be displayed as part of the representation are given the motivation of "sc:painting", regardless of whether they are images or not.
 For example, a transcription of the text in a page is considered "painting" as it is a representation of the object, whereas a comment about the page is not.